PinkCasinoPinkCasino

 • Cup of Tea for 3: British people like tea and it rhymes nicely.

-• Fish, Chips and Peas for 33: Inspired by the traditional English fish supper.
+• Fish, Chips and Peas for 33: Inspired by the traditional English fish supper, 33 in bingo can be quiet a tasty number.

 • Brighton Line for 59: There are two schools of thought, either representing the original train number from Brighton to London or the telephone area code for Brighton.